omizrahi/crypto/README.md

 The `NullCipher` is a cipher implementation that performs no encryption or decryption; it processes data by leaving it unchanged.

 In applications where encryption might be conditionally applied, using a `NullCipher` avoids the need to scatter conditional statements throughout the code.
-For example, for CRC decoys whose payloads are not encrypted, a `NullCipher` can be used while maintaining decoy-agnostic processing logic.

 A NullCipher can be created via the `makeNullCipher` factory function defined in `crypto/cipherfactory.h`